zammad/zammad-org/src/en/reference/glossary.md

 S/MIME
 : S/MIME is the most widely-supported method for secure email communication.
-  By activating it in Zammad, all messages sent from Zammad will be signed and encrypted.
+  By activating and configuring this integration in Zammad, messages sent from Zammad can be signed and encrypted, depending on the recipient and if the agent made manual adjustments.

 SSO
 : Single-sign-on (SSO) allows you to access all your systems and devices with just one login.
 There are various providers that make this process easy and secure.
-Zammad currently supports SSO via SAML and Shibboleth.
+Zammad currently supports SSO via different providers.

 State
 : Every ticket has a state which reflects the current progress of resolving the